Beyond Shelter Real Estate Group logo

 Thoughtful Restoration and Modern Updates

-A meticulous restoration honors Ellwood’s original design intent while integrating comprehensive upgrades.
+A meticulous restoration honors Craig Ellwood’s original design intent while integrating comprehensive upgrades.
 The home has been seismically improved and outfitted with whole-house automation, solar panels, Tesla Powerwall’s, an EV charger, a brand-new roof with rooftop sprinklers, terrazzo floors, Lutron lighting, Baldwin hardware, Fleetwood doors and windows, motorized shades, a restored gas/wood-burning fireplace, water filtration and new sewer and gas lines.
 The kitchen features Gaggenau, Wolf and Sub-Zero appliances, while skylights and Waterworks fixtures reinforce the home’s refined character.

 The Interior Living Spaces, Plus an ADU